Tareq69/Simple-Calculation-Verifier/README.md

 ## Back-end:

 I created a controller called Home controller where i handled the logical part of the app.
-I gathered the data that the user submitted the form using the global $_POST super global variable  and stored them in other variables.
+I gathered the data that the user submitted the form using the  $_POST super global variable and stored them in other local variables.
 Next, I used switch statement to check for the operand and calculate the numbers according to the operand.
 For example, if a user selects a '+' operator in the html form, i would add firstNumber and secondNumber inside the switch statement and break from it.
 Finally, I used a if-else statement to check whether the result of the calculation matched with the answer that was provided by the user in the form.
 I store data accroding to the condition.
 If result and answer matched I saved a string 'Correct!' and 'Not correct!' otherwise.
 This data was sent to the result view which is shown to the user.

-I only used 2 routes for the whole app where '/' route returns the main view with the form and '/result' route returns the result view according to the controller.
+I only used 2 routes for the whole app where '/' route returns the main view which has  the form and '/result' route returns the result view according to the controller.